 Throughout the entire School, pupils are encouraged to take on positions of responsibility which not only benefit the wider School community but give them the chance to develop communication skills and team work.

-There is a variety of leadership opportunities available to different age groups, beginning with Student Voice from Year 1.
+There are a variety of leadership opportunities available to different age groups, beginning with Student Voice from Year 1.

 Student Voice unifies the School.
 A programme of steps, it begins in Year 1 as Pupil Voice.
 This feeds in to the Junior School Council then runs all the way through School up to the Upper Sixth, where it culminates in the School Council.

 Students take responsibility from a young age to represent their Form group by gathering opinions and suggestions for improvements, to raise at the fortnightly meetings and then feed back to their Forms.
 The meetings are run by the Head of Year Student Manager and a member of the School Council.

 The Junior School Council gives pupils the opportunity to take part in decision making and to discuss future School development.
 Recent meetings have involved discussions about playground equipment, healthy eating, and voting for their chosen Charity Day causes, selected by the pupils each year.
 Junior School Councillors also meet with the Sixth Form Council.
 Two representatives from Years 1 to 6 are elected from each class and serve on the Council for half a year.
 The Council members may be asked to represent the School on formal occasions, to liaise with staff and visitors, judge competitions and to attend meetings and provide feedback to their Forms.

 There are four Houses in the Junior School - Heywood, Langworthy, Watts and Westhead and each pupil is a member of one of the Houses.
 Houses compete against each other in sporting events and quizzes and pupils are awarded house points for academic achievement and contribution to School life.